tiprankstipranks

 Changed

 We have not established a minimum dividend payment level, and we may not have the ability to pay dividends in the future.
 Furthermore, our monthly dividend strategy could attract shareholders who are especially sensitive to the level and frequency of the dividend.
-If we were to reduce the dividend or change back to a quarterly payment cycle, our share price could materially decline.
+If we were to reduce the dividend or change to a quarterly payment cycle, our share price could materially decline.

-We currently intend to pay regular dividends to our common shareholders and to make distributions to our shareholders in amounts such that all or substantially all of our taxable income, subject to certain adjustments, including utilization of our NOL, is distributed.
+We currently intend to pay regular dividends to our common shareholders and to make distributions to our shareholders in amounts such that all or substantially all of our taxable income, subject to certain adjustments, is distributed.
 However, we have not established a minimum dividend payment level, and the amount of our dividend is subject to fluctuation.
 Our ability to pay dividends may be adversely affected by the risk factors described herein.
 All distributions will be made at the discretion of our Board of Directors and will depend on our GAAP and tax earnings, our financial condition, the requirements for REIT qualification, and such other factors as our Board of Directors may deem relevant from time to time.
 We may not be able to make distributions, or our Board of Directors may change our dividend policy in the future.
-To the extent that we decide to pay dividends in excess of our current and accumulated tax earnings and profits, such distributions would generally be considered a return of capital for federal income tax purposes.
+To the extent that we decide to pay dividends in excess of our current and accumulated tax earnings and profits, such distributions would generally be considered a return of capital for U.S. federal income tax purposes.
 A return of capital reduces the basis of a shareholder's investment in our common stock to the extent of such basis and is treated as capital gain thereafter.
+Our strategy of paying a monthly dividend is designed in part to attract retail shareholders that invest in stocks that pay a monthly dividend.
+The ownership of our stock may become overly concentrated in shareholders who only invest in monthly dividend-paying stocks.
+These shareholders may be more sensitive to reductions in the dividend or a change in the payment cycle, and our share price could materially decline if we were to reduce the dividend or change the payment cycle of our dividend.

 Accounting & Financial Operations - Risk 3

-Debt & Financing11 | 29.7%
+Debt & Financing14 | 38.9%

 Debt & Financing - Risk 1